Estate Planning Q&A Series

 Analysis

-Apply the Rule to the Facts: With a primary home and an IRA as main assets, the home may receive some protection for Medicaid purposes depending on equity levels, occupancy, and spousal status, while the IRA is usually treated as a countable resource once it is available for withdrawal.
+Apply the Rule to the Facts: With a primary home and an IRA as main assets, the home may receive some protection for Medicaid purposes depending on equity levels, occupancy, and spousal status, while the IRA may be treated as a countable resource depending on whether it is in payout status and available for withdrawal.
 If the IRA owner later applies for Medicaid-covered nursing home or in-home long-term care, the balance and required withdrawals can affect both resource and income eligibility.
 Transfers of the home or IRA value into a trust or to a child within the federal lookback window can trigger a penalty period, delaying Medicaid coverage.
 Planning ahead with properly structured powers of attorney, wills, and possibly an irrevocable trust can help manage these issues, but the timing relative to the lookback rules is critical.

 Process & Timing